Kalibo: Land

 Public transportation around the town is by tricycle, taxi, multicab and jeepneys.

 Kalibo is 158 km from Iloilo City, 86 km from Roxas City, and 182 km from San Jose, Antique.
 Land travel from Iloilo City to Kalibo takes approximately three hours, one and a half hours from Roxas City, and four hours from San Jose, Antique.
 All are accessible by bus and minivans.
 Trips to Caticlan range from 70 minutes to 90 minutes depending on the mode of transportation.

 Public transport

 The tricycle dominates the streets in Kalibo and is the main form of public transport.
 The town has its own version of the design of its tricycle that can accommodate up to 8 passengers.
-The design was also adopted in the rest of Aklan and some parts of northern Antique.
+The design was also adopted in the rest of Aklan and some parts of northern Antique and western parts of Capiz.
 There are about 3,000 tricycles-for-hire that are registered with Sangguniang Bayan-issued franchises operating within the 16 barangays of the Municipality of Kalibo and are distributed in accordance with their following approved routes or zones of operation: